Antenatal and newborn blood spot screening: KPI data submission

 By entering the exclusion information, the eligible population (the denominator) is accurately identified so that the calculation of coverage is correct.
 The declines are not excluded as they are individuals who are eligible for screening, so they are in the denominator but not the numerator.
 We ask for them separately because they provide important intelligence about the screening pathway and help to identify the remaining individuals to be accounted for.

-Screening providers and screening commissioners or SQAS (regions) should use ‘sense checking’ to make sure data is correct according to the national definitions.
+Screening providers and screening commissioners or SQAS will use ‘sense checking’ to make sure data is correct according to the national definitions.

 Data submissions are reviewed by the national screening data and information team.
-Data that does not meet the standard definition is not accepted.
-Data published as a ‘No return’ indicates that a submission was:
+Data that is not signed off, was not sense checked and does not meet the standard definition is not accepted.
+Where the data field is blank on the published data file this indicates that a submission:

 Data sense checking